ihateblueb/aster/README.md

 - Update
     - User

-Activities that should be processed before first prerelease:

-- Update
-    - Note
-- Like (with content)
-- EmojiReact

 Activities that should be processed in the future:

 - Undo
     - Accept ?
         - Follow ??
     - Announce
+- Update
+	- Note
+- Like (with content)
+- EmojiReact
 - Add
 - Remove